digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/nginx_performance_considerations.md

 - Number of requests per second: `100 - 1000` (step size: `100`).
 - Original Nginx configuration (nothing was altered).

-Results are as follows:
+Results are as follows (each line from the plot represents number of concurrent requests: `c100` means `100` concurrent requests, `c200` means `200` concurrent requests, etc):

 ![HTTP Benchmark Original Config](../assets/images/http_benchmark_original_config.png)

 As you can see in the above plot, the `average` value for `latency` is around `200-300ms`, and it's fairly constant.
-Then, degradations starts at around `900 - 1000` concurrent connections and `RPS`, with spikes around `1000ms`, which is a little bit too much.
+Then, degradations starts at around `900 - 1000` concurrent connections, where the `99th percentile` spikes around `1000ms`.

 ### HTTP Benchmark Suite 2: Nginx Keep Alive Connection Parameters Tuning